Filter

 - What cards do we accept?

-VISA, American Express, MasterCard, Apple pay, others
+VISA, American Express, MasterCard, Apple Pay, and others - Why aren't invoices issued in COIN?

 In the case of COIN, they are future capital contributions they are not billable because invoices are documents that record information on the purchase of a good or service.
 Shares meanwhile represent a share with rights over profits or assets of a company.
 Therefore, the contribution to participation cannot billed.

-- What are the payment options for my investment?
+- Available payment options for my investment

 - What is the quality assurance letter and what is it for?

-Agreed delivery dates.
+Agreed delivery dates

 - What does a quote for a land lot deed include?